An AML Mom’s View on Human Trafficking

 Who should do it?
 National Authorities, Non-profit Organizations, teachers, parents.

-And with this in mind, this week I tried to contact the non-profit organizations that I found dealing with human trafficking in Romania.
-I wanted to offer my service as speaker for school children on human trafficking.
+And with this in mind, this week I tried to contact non-profit organizations that I found dealing with human trafficking in Romania.
+I wanted to offer my service as speaker for school children or if they needed free help in any other way.
 I wrote 7 emails and made several phone calls.
 Nobody answered the phone, nobody replied to my emails.
-I believe and hope that it is just because it is August and people are on vacation and that soon, somebody will answer and we can start a good collaboration.
+I believe and hope that it is just because it’s summer and people are on vacation and that soon, somebody will answer and we will start a good collaboration.

 Until then, the fact is that: